 Keep interior lights on a timer in the home and turn them on at night.
 Keep the front porch light on also.
-If you reside in a part of the country where the temperatures are frigid, then you will want to keep the heat on a low temperature, not only to prevent water pipes from freezing but to allow potential buyers to be comfortable in the home.
-Also, if the gas is turned off the house, in California, the Gas Company needs to come out and turn it back on and light all the pilot lights.
+If you reside in a part of the country where the temperatures are frigid, then you will want to keep the heat at a low temperature, not only to prevent water pipes from freezing but to allow potential buyers to be comfortable in the home.
+Also, if the gas is turned off in the house, in California, the Gas Company needs to come out and turn it back on and light all the pilot lights.
 This can also be done by a licensed plumber.

 Replace smoke detector batteries, the last thing a buyer wants to hear is obnoxious smoke detectors going off the entire time they are in the home.
-I recently had a listing which was vacant and it had vaulted ceilings and ALL of the batteries needed changing.
+I recently had a listing that was vacant and it had vaulted ceilings and ALL of the batteries needed changing.

 With regards to keeping water on, that is a conversation between the seller and the Realtor.
 There was a listing that had a water leak, which subsequently created a mold issue.
 This all had to be resolved before the property was later sold.
 If the property is in a planned unit development or a condo community and the exterior landscaping is maintained by the association, you may consider shutting the water off.
 Of course, it would have to be turned back on for a home inspection.

 And any issues such as a water leak or mold issue need to be disclosed by the seller to the buyer.